That Ringing In My Ear — That Hissing, Whistling, Pulsating Tone …

 The common misconception about tinnitus is that it’s a disease.
 Tinnitus is actually a symptom of a possible medical condition that can be characterized by an intermittent or persistent ringing in one or both ears.
 It is typically only heard by the affected individual.

 Many who suffer from tinnitus describe the annoying sound as ringing in the ear, but a whistling, hissing, buzzing, or pulsing sound is also possible.
-For some, these sounds come and go.
-But most are not that lucky, and will experience symptoms 24 hours a day, seven days a week.
+For some, these sounds come and go, but others will experience symptoms 24/7.

 These phantom sounds may cause only a slight annoyance, or they may severely disrupt everyday life.
 The American Tinnitus Association estimates more than 50 million Americans suffer from at least occasional bouts of tinnitus.